-This course provides experiences with a variety of painting techniques and media.
+This course provides experiences with a variety of painting techniques and media, including watercolor, acrylics, or oils.
 Subjects could include portraiture, still-life, or abstract painting.
 Development of creativity and individual expression is stressed.
 Evaluation is based on individual progress and skill.
 Work produced would be suitable for a college entrance portfolio.

-Prerequisite: Drawing I Grades: 9, 10, 11, 12 (05157-Creative) Semester - 1/2 credit
+Prerequisite: Drawing I

+PV-1071 Painting II Semester - 1/2 credit

-(AC)
+AC)